Duality, extreme points and hulls for noncommutative partial convexity: Extreme points of Gamma -convex sets

 For the second statement, let $X\in \ovopco^{\tau}(\bm S)$, and choose a net $(X^{(i)})_i$ in $\opco(\bm S)$ converging to $X$ {with respect to the topology $\tau.$} Given an isometry $V,$ the net $(V^*X^{(i)}V)_i$ is in $\opco(\bm S)$ and converges to $V^*XV\in\ovopco^{\tau}(\bm S)$.

-The identity of the third statement is a consequence of the first statement since the assumption that $\bm F$ is a free set implies the set $\{V^*FV: F\in \bm F, V \textrm{ is an isometry}\}$ is easily seen to be operator convex.
-If $\bm F$ is bounded, then $\bm F$ is contained in a bounded operator convex set and hence $\opco(\bm F)$ is bounded.
+The identity of the third statement is a consequence of the first statement {using the assumption that $\bm F$ is free.} If $\bm F$ is bounded, then $\bm F$ is contained in a bounded operator convex set and hence $\opco(\bm F)$ is bounded.
 To show that $\opco(\bm F)$ is SOT-closed assuming $\bm F$ is bounded and SOT-closed, we proceed as follows.
 First note that, since $\bm F$ is bounded, so is $\bm G= \opco(\bm F).$ Since each $G_m$ is a bounded subset of operators on a separable Hilbert space, the SOT topology on $G_m$ is metrizable.
 It thus suffices to show, if $Y^{(i)}$ is a sequence from $G_m$ that converges to some $Y,$ then $Y\in G_m.$ The proof of this fact will use the following observations for bounded sequences $(S_n)$ and $(T_n)$ of operators on Hilbert space.
-If $(S_n)$ converges WOT and $(T_n)$ converges SOT to $S$ and $T$ respectively, then $(S_n T_n)$ converges WOT to $ST;$ and if both sequences converge SOT, then $(S_n T_n)$ converges SOT to $ST;$ and if $(S_n)$ converges SOT to $S,$ then $(S_n^*)$ converges SOT to $S^*.$
+If $(S_n)$ converges WOT and $(T_n)$ converges SOT to $S$ and $T$ respectively, then $(S_n T_n)$ converges WOT to $ST;$ if both sequences converge SOT, then $(S_n T_n)$ converges SOT to $ST;$ and if $(S_n)$ converges SOT to $S,$ then $(S_n^*)$ converges {WOT} to $S^*.$

 Without loss of generality, assume $\bm F\neq\emptyset$.
 Suppose $Y$ is in the SOT-closure of $\opco(\bm F)$ and let $\cY$ denote the separable Hilbert space that $Y$ acts upon.
 By assumption, there is a {sequence} $Y^{(i)}=V_i^*F^{(i)}V_i\in \opco(\bm F)$ that converges SOT to $Y,$ where $F^{(i)}\in \bm F$ and $V_i$ are isometries.
 Let $\cE_j$ denote the separable Hilbert space that $F^{(j)}$ acts upon.
 Since the free set $\bm F$ is not empty, there is an $E\in F_\infty.$ Let $\cE_0$ denote the separable infinite-dimensional Hilbert space that $E$ acts upon.
 The assumption that $\bm F$ is closed under countable direct sums justifies replacing $F^{(j)}$ and $V_j$ with